dan0712/react-app/Readme.md

-# eSpeakers client front end

-eSpeakers front end built on React, Redux, React-Toolbox on Webpack
+front end built on React, Redux, React-Toolbox on Webpack

 ## Setup